 - Include stock videos from Shutterstock

 We can’t do a post on free stock footage without mentioning Videvo.
-Founded in 2012, Videovo has grown steadily to become one of the largest online resources dedicated to free HD stock footage and motion graphics.
+Founded in 2012, Videvo has grown steadily to become one of the largest online resources dedicated to free HD stock footage and motion graphics.
 In fact, this website offers thousands of free stock footage and motion graphics created by its community of users.
-At the first time visiting the website, you can look for the most popular and newest videos easily.
+For the first time visiting the website, you can look for the most popular and newest videos easily.

 As can be seen, the free stock videos’ quality comes variable.
 Some are highly professional but some have clearly been shot without a tripod.
 However, they are generally fine.